dkorecko/Ticky/README.md

 - **Repeat Cards**: Automatically repeat cards at specified intervals, perfect for recurring tasks.
 - **Responsive Design**: Take your tasks with you, no matter whether you are at your computer or running errands with just your phone.
 - **Completion Confetti**: Feel the satisfaction of completing each task with a bunch of confetti, there to celebrate your success.
+- **Filtering and Sorting**: Easily find and organize tasks based on various criteria.
 - ... and more!

 ### 📝 Planned features